 There is no single correct answer to this, as every company is different and has its own needs and requirements.
 If you’re trying to decide between Dynamics 365 Business Central and Dynamics GP, you should try out Encore’s recommendation tool.
 You’ll answer a brief survey and we’ll automatically and instantly generate a recommendation for you.

-If this is you, check that you satisfy several of the following conditions:
+If this is you, you may want to read more about the GP roadmap and check that you satisfy several of the following conditions:

 - You feel Dynamics GP is too expensive on a yearly basis.